Are you convinced that you can’t grow anything at all and have a completely brown thumb?

 It can be as simple as planting them in a standard container and then dig a big hole to bury that whole thing.
 Then your plant will look like it’s growing in the ground but without the hassles.

-One suggestion is to make a rectangle frame of plexi-glass with the corners screwed together really well, make sure it’s at least 18″ deep to contain the deeper roots and shoots.
+One suggestion is to make a rectangle frame of any plexi-glass type material with the corners screwed together really well, make sure it’s at least 18″ deep to contain the deeper roots and shoots.

 The method is simply to dig a narrow channel in the very same shape to sink the frame into…essentially making a buried raised bed.